 Entry is limited

-In 2013 the entry list was filled in less that 24 hours prompting RORC to raise the limit and allow an additional 40 boats and increasing the entry limit from 300 to 340 IRC boats and 40 non IRC (professional) boats.
+In 2013 the entry list was filled in less than 24 hours prompting RORC to raise the limit and allow an additional 40 boats and increasing the entry limit from 300 to 340 IRC boats and 40 non IRC (professional) boats.

 That’s a lot of boats

 If all the boats from the 2011 ROLEX Fastnet race were laid end to end they would stretch over 13,000 ft (4000m) the equivalent height of the Matterhorn mountains.
-The total sail area is around 200,000 sq.ft (18580m2), enough to fill Wembley stadium twice over or 2631 Laser dinghy’s.
+The total sail area is around 200,000 sq.ft (18580m2), enough to fill Wembley stadium twice over or 2631 Laser dinghies.

 Both big and small